-  It is not known precisely when these first Amerindians discovered Barbados and settled on the island.
+It is unknown precisely when these first Amerindians discovered Barbados and settled on the island.
 Estimates range from 1623 BC until around 400AD.
-Archaeologists have been able to analyze remains of the first Amerindians in Barbados, including pottery covered in intricate designs and also some primitive forms of agriculture, to determine these dates.
+Archaeologists have analyzed the remains of the first Amerindians in Barbados, including pottery covered in intricate designs and some primitive forms of agriculture, to determine these dates.

-As further construction takes place in Barbados, it may be possible to find out when the Amerindians arrived.
+As further construction occurs in Barbados, it may be possible to determine when the Amerindians arrived.

 The Arawaks were very successful explorers and swept northwards amongst the islands of the Caribbean.
 However, despite their ability to find and colonize islands, they eventually settled in Barbados due to its coral reefs, lack of dense rain forests, fertile soil, and abundance of clay and conch shells.
 The coral reefs provided habitation for plenty of fish that the Arawaks could easily catch and eat.

-The lack of rainforest and fertile soil allowed the Arawaks to grow crops; including, peanuts, squash and a variety of fruits.
-They grew Cassava from which they took out the poison, turned the natural juice into vinegar, and used it to bake Cassava cakes.
+The lack of rainforest and fertile soil allowed the Arawaks to grow crops, including peanuts, squash, and various fruits.
+They grew Cassava, from which they took out the poison, turned the natural juice into vinegar, and used it to bake Cassava cakes.
 These cakes were the primary food in their diet.

 The Arawaks had olive skin and long dark hair, enjoyed singing and dancing, and lived in cone-shaped houses with thatched roofs.

 Carib boys were trained to be warriors from a young age.
-Ordeals designed to make them strong had to be endured such as having a bird beaten to death against their young body.
+Ordeals designed to make them strong had to be endured, such as having a bird beaten to death against their youthful body.

 The Caribs were cannibals, which terrified the Arawaks.
-When they conquered famous enemies, they smoked the meat and ate in victory.
-The Caribs attacked mostly at night and killed the enemies they captured in cruel and bloodthirsty ways.
+When they conquered famous enemies, they smoked the meat and ate victoriously.
+The Caribs mainly attacked at night and killed the enemies they captured in cruel and bloodthirsty ways.

-In a beautiful twist of fate, the displaced Arawaks were granted the right to live as free men, and not as slaves, by the Spanish.
+In a beautiful twist of fate, the Spanish granted the displaced Arawaks the right to live as free men and not as enslaved people.
 Thanks to the labors of Bartolome de las Casas, the Apostle of the Indians.

-So successful was Bartolome de las Casas’ in his endeavors that orders were put in place so that even if an Arawak was captured by the Spanish and taken back to Spain to work as a slave, the Arawak was immediately sent straight back to their island.
+So successful was Bartolome de las Casas’ in his endeavors that orders were put in place so that even if an Arawak was captured by the Spanish and taken back to Spain to work as an enslaved person, the Arawak was immediately sent straight back to their island.

 The arrival of the English to Barbados

 Approximately 100 years after the Spanish had left Barbados, the English arrived.
 The English settlers had difficulty obtaining water and working the land.
-Captain Henry Powell went to the other Caribbean islands and brought back 40 Amerindian Arawaks as free men to Barbados and, with their specialized knowledge and skill, they helped the English produce crops.
+Captain Henry Powell went to the other Caribbean islands.
+He brought back 40 Amerindian Arawaks as free men to Barbados, and, with their specialized knowledge and skill, they helped the English produce crops.